Aderbs

 Adverbs are the most moveable of all parts of speech.
 Examples:

-he climbed the ladder.- He
+Slowlyhe climbed the ladder.- He

-climbed the ladder.(most common) - He climbed the ladder
+slowlyclimbed the ladder.(most common) - He climbed the ladder

-.
-Most abverbs are formed by adding -ly
+Many adverbs end in -ly.
+Most abverbs are formed by adding -ly + adjectives:

 - nice + ly = nicely